NatashaKamami/General-Data-Analysis/Data Analysis Capstone project/README.md

 ![image](https://github.com/user-attachments/assets/983de458-cabe-4e92-9cb5-0c3b809857d6)

 This bar chart highlights the impact of promotions on the sales amount.
 We can tell that the amount of sales when a promotion is applied is significantly higher than the amount of sales when no promotion is applied.
-This visualization is important in helping the company evaluate the effectiveness of promotions and this will help improve their marketing startegies in the future which will consequently boost their sales.
+This visualization is important in helping the company evaluate the effectiveness of promotions and this will help improve their marketing strategies in the future which will consequently boost their sales.

 3. **Bar Chart to Investigate Effect of Order Type on Sale Amounts**: Analyzes the sales performance of different order types.